gregpalmr/dcos-azure-arm-template/README.md

 NOTE: You may have to hit the "Refresh" button several times to get the login prompt.

-STEP 3 - SSH to the Azure jump server for this cluster
+# Step 4 - SSH to the Azure jump server for this cluster

 $ ssh -i ~/.ssh/<my priv ssh key> core@<jump-server-public-ip>